WHAT SKILLS WILL WE DEVELOP?

 HOW CAN I BE SURE MY CHILD LEAVES THE COURSE WITH AN AUTHORISED PERSON?

-Parents will be required to indicate in the registration form who is authorised to pick up the child / children at the end of each course session.
-We kindly request that children be picked up punctually however in an emergency situation where that is not possible, the tutor will remain an extra 15 minutes after the session with any child / children who have not been picked up.
+Parents will be required to indicate who is authorised to pick up the child / children at the end of each course session.
+We kindly request that children be picked up punctually however in an emergency situation where that is not possible, the tutor will remain an extra 30 minutes after the session with any child / children who have not been picked up.

 The person who has been authorised to pick up the child after the session will need to show an ID card for verification purposes.